-Depending on your budget, you can replace the damaged body component with a component:
+Depending on your budget, you can replace the damaged body component with:

-– new but not painted (only a rust protection has been applied to the sheet metal);
+– new but not painted (only rust protection has been applied to the sheet metal);

 – second-hand, but which may be a different colour.
 To find the used part, look for a car model identical to yours.
 Remember to check the number of doors on the donor vehicle.
 For example, the fender may be longer on a 3-door car than on a 5-door.
 And choose an item that has as little impact as possible.